wesboyt/donk-gpt-rl/README.md

 I am not sharing my pretraining transformer models that this library refines or the encoder package that translates universal hand histories into a format a onehot tokenizer processes.

 You will need to create your own poker game encoding representation, model designs, and tokenizer vocabulary.
-I have an example repo that will creating your own tokenizer language clearer: https://github.com/wesboyt/huggingface_onehot_tokenizer_generator.
+I have an example repo that will make creating your own tokenizer language clearer: https://github.com/wesboyt/huggingface_onehot_tokenizer_generator.

 This approach is 94% accurate to professonial player actions and 74% accurate to sizings +/- 10% on over 200m pokerstars hand histories.